“Leadership and learning are indispensable to each other” John F Kennedy

 - Includes Positive Psychology and strengths-based approaches to leadership and change management

-- Leads to the award of 60 M-level credits from Middlesex University, which can be used towards further Masters level qualifications with Real Group or Middlesex University (subject to accreditation)
+- Leads to the award of 60 M-level credits from Middlesex University, which can be used towards further Masters level qualifications with Real Group or Middlesex University

 - Starts with a 360° leadership behaviour assessment, which will help to establish your strengths, and identify behaviours to work on to improve your effectiveness, and